How to Start Your Own LLC in Delaware - Complete Guide

 LLC Records

-Keep copies of all formation documents, the operating agreement, contracts, and financial records in a secure location.
+Decentralize all formation documentation, operating agreement, contracts, and financial records to a safe place.

 Annual Reporting

-Delaware LLCs do not need to file an annual report with the state, but they must pay the annual franchise tax of $300 by June 1 each year to remain in good standing.
+Delaware LLCs are not required to submit an annual report once the company is registered but they are required to pay the annual franchise tax amount of 300 dollars annually by June 1st of every year in order to stay in good standing.

 Delaware LLC FAQs